After chemotherapy - discharge

-Rinse your mouth 4 times a day with salt and baking soda solution (mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces or 1 cup of water).
+Rinse your mouth 4 times a day with a salt and baking soda solution.
+(Mix one half teaspoon, or 2.5 grams, of salt and one half teaspoon, or 2.5 grams, of baking soda in 8 ounces or 240 mL of water.)

 Take care of your dentures, braces, or other dental products.

 Keep your house clean.
 Stay away from crowds.
-Ask visitors who have a cold to wear a mask or not to visit.
-Do not do yard work or handle flowers and plants.
+Ask visitors who have a cold to wear a mask, or not to visit.
+Don't do yard work or handle flowers and plants.

 Ask your doctor what vaccines you may need and when to get them.

 You will need close follow-up care with your cancer providers.
 Be sure to keep all your appointments.